Fundamental of Achievement

 Control Mentality

 Mindset has a major impact on day-to-day motivation.
-It’s easy to lose morale when you’re slugging through the mud on the way to your goal.
-Mental Toughness, Grit, … make it easier to deal with Adversity and stay motivated.
+It’s easy to lose morale when you’re slogging through the mud on the way to your goal.
+Learn to develop Mental Toughness, Grit, and Resilience.
+Adversity is inevitable.
+Don’t use it as an excuse to lose motivation.

 06